Samuel581/boxful-technical-backend/README.md

 ### Network Configuration

-The Docker setup includes a shared network (`boxful-network`) that allows:
+The Docker setup includes a shared network (`shared-network`) that allows:

 - **Backend-Frontend Communication**: The frontend can communicate with the backend using `http://backend:3000`
 - **Backend-Database Communication**: The backend connects to MongoDB using `mongodb://mongo:27017/boxful`